85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Netflix

-Preschoolers and kindergarteners are constantly curious, but I don’t have the energy or budget to take them on every field trip.
+Preschoolers and kindergartners are always curious, but I don’t have the energy or budget to take them on every field trip.
 That’s where Blippi comes in.
 This show features a field trip per episode, taking kids to see everything from monster trucks to museums.

 blippi's job show